 WHAT ARE WE LOOKING FOR?

 Speculative fiction–science fiction, fantasy, and horror.
 Everything should have a speculative element–that includes horror.
 Feel free to mix in other genres at will–a fantasy mystery or a science fiction romance.

 And yes, we really mean it has to have a speculative element.
-If you submit a serial killer story with only mundane elements, even though that could be a horror story it’s not a speculative horror story and it will be rejected regardless of quality and that will be your only chance to submit in this window.
+If you submit a serial killer story with only mundane elements, even though that could be a horror story it’s not a speculative horror story and it will be rejected regardless of quality.

 Things that we tend to really like:

-Religion, where the story does not try to convert the reader, nor does the story demonize religion–this is oddly rare in fiction that I read, even though I know a lot of people where religion is an important part of their lives.
+- Religion, where the story does not try to convert the reader, nor does the story demonize religion

 I’d say David definitely loves *weird* fiction (the Drabblecast story selection is one of his favorite things ever), but I’d steer clear of anything that’s high in style but low in substance.
 I say this from reading years and years of his comments on the Escape Artists forums, and from swapping writing with him regularly over this last year.
 So think less “literary” and more “startling, odd, and interesting”.
 Make sure there’s a plot and it’s not just a mood piece (even a very good mood piece).
 I’d say, generally, he prefers character-driven stories with a strong outer and inner arc, with the outer arc being particularly important to earning your seal of approval.
 Meaning, he doesn’t seem, generally speaking, to be a big fan of straight-up lyrical pieces, unless there’s also a strong story to go with it, although you definitely want some substance to an action piece too.